fblascogarma/google_ads_backend/README.md

 You can use a YAML file to load your credentials, or you can use a dictionary to use it.
 First, I use a YAML file to test the API, but when I started building for the app, I used a dictionary.
 I recommend you store the values of client secret, client id, developer token, and login customer id in environment variables like I did.

+Also, enable the APIs you are going to use.
+To enable APIs for the project, you need to go to APIs & Services > Dashboard, in your GCP project and click on ‘ENABLE APIS AND SERVICES’.
+Use the search bar to enable the Google Ads API.

+### Google My Business

+If your users have [Google My Business](https://developers.google.com/my-business/ref_overview) (now called Google Business Profile), it makes sense to also integrate those APIs to your app.
+To do so, you will need:
+1. Get your project approved for GMB.
+This is a different approval process that you went through when getting a developer token for the Google Ads API.
+1. Fill out [this form](https://docs.google.com/forms/d/1XTQc-QEjsE7YrgstyJxbFDnwmhUhBFFvpNJBw3VzuuE/viewform).
+Find more information about this [here](https://developers.google.com/my-business/content/prereqs). **Important**: You will get it approved for a specific project, so if you requested access to the GMB API for one project, and then you want to use it on another project, you need to request access to that one too.
+1. Go to the project on GCP and enable these two APIs like you did with the Google Ads API:
+    1. My Business Business Information API
+    1. My Business Account Management API
+1. You are going to be able to use those APIs after you get approval from Google.

+Those two API for Google My Business are needed to get the business location id that you can use when creating a Smart Campaign.
+Check the Campaign Creation section for more information on this.

+### Verify your Google Cloud project

 In parallel, you will need to verify your app.
 See [here](https://support.google.com/cloud/answer/7454865#verification) and [here](https://support.google.com/cloud/answer/9110914?hl=en) for helpful documentation.
 You can start this now or later on.
 It can take several weeks.
 The Cloud team will send you emails and you should try to answer quickly so they don’t block the process.

 ## Step 2 - Install client library